Consensys/docs-template/docs/contribute/style-guide.md

 - You don't need to market the product to the reader.
-  Understand what they're seeking to learn or do, and optimize your content to help them achieve that quickly.
+  Understand what they're seeking to learn or do, and optimize your content to help them achieve that fast.
 - List prerequisites and suggest good practices.
   For example, instruct readers to secure private keys and protect RPC endpoints in production environments.
-- Write [code samples](format-markdown.md#code-sample-style-guide) that are readable, can be easily copied and pasted, and work as expected.
+- Write [code samples](format-markdown.md#code-sample-style-guide) that are readable, can be copied and pasted, and work as expected.

 :::info example